-- converters using the class information of the serialized/deserialized objects, or a schema with a location known at startup; - converters using a schema registry they locate the schemas at runtime, as well as dynamically registering new schemas as domain objects evolve.
+- Converters that use the class information of the serialized or deserialized objects or a schema with a location known at startup. - Converters that use a schema registry.
+They locate the schemas at runtime and dynamically register new schemas as domain objects evolve.

-7.2 Converters with schema support
+7.4 Converters with Schema Support

-The AvroSchemaMessageConverter supports serializing and deserializing messages either using a predefined schema or by using the schema information available in the class (either reflectively, or contained in the SpecificRecord).
-If the target type of the conversion is a GenericRecord, then a schema must be set.
+The AvroSchemaMessageConverter supports serializing and deserializing messages either by using a predefined schema or by using the schema information available in the class (either reflectively or contained in the SpecificRecord).
+If you provide a custom converter, then the default AvroSchemaMessageConverter bean is not created.
+The following example shows a custom converter:

-For using it, you can simply add it to the application context, optionally specifying one ore more MimeTypes to associate it with.
+To use custom converters, you can simply add it to the application context, optionally specifying one or more MimeTypes with which to associate it.
 The default MimeType is application/avro.